siriurssaha16/python-astropy/README.md

 # python-astropy

 changes made marker size and colors are also added, there was inbuilt function in astropy to split hour minutes and seconds so I used that.(Shashwat)

+I made some changes in a notebook under my repository. make necessary changes if needed (Himadri)